pancongliang/openshift/storage/local-sc/readme.md

 ### Automating discovery and provisioning for local storage devices

-* Add disk to worker node(If it is used for ODF, must add disks and label them for at least three worker nodes.)
+* Add disk to worker node(If used for ODF, you must need at least three working nodes, add at least 100GB disk to each node, and then add label.)

 * Add a label to the node where the disk is added